SzethSkybreaker/PrecipPrediction/README.md

 - However, wrf_precip.py must be run in Python 3.10, as it uses wrf-python, which has not been updated to run with newer versions of Python.
 This is a small inconvenience and only affects the visualization, not the data processing scripts

-The data folder contains synoptic obs and soundings from Green Bay, WI.
-Additionally, wrfsample.nc is just wrf output as a netCDF file,
-	which wrf_precip.py can be run on as proof of concept.
-However, given the date and time, it will predict all rain as precipitation type.

 for the data reading scripts, you specify the input and output file names/paths within the script itself

 read_integrated_sfcobs.py: takes synoptic obs from https://www.ncei.noaa.gov/access/search/data-search/global-hourly which gives access